OutlierVentures/ANVIL/README.md

 Fetch services are loaded in the front-end app using a path to the service data.
 An example service data struture can be found in the `anvil/example_data` folder.

+#### Call to Pull Request: a note on encrypted sessions

+We'd like to have used encrypted sessions for the ANVIL Apps.
+This would be a **server-side** cookie in the style of the [Flask-Session](https://pythonhosted.org/Flask-Session/) extension for Flask.

+The ANVIL Apps are built with the [Quart microframework](https://github.com/xutaoding/quart) to allow for the async nature of Fetch.AI and Sovrin.
+Unfortunately, Flask-Session does not work with Quart and there is no alternative to the extension (yet).

+We welcome any pull requests implementing a server-side encrypted cookie or similar.

 ### Secure channel setup key exchange